ASSERT-game/pacman_v2/README.md

 of the game I wanted to make.

-In this version I further develop a library that interacts with SDL that makes sme things easier.
+In this version I further develop a library that interacts with SDL that makes some things easier.
 These things include working with textures, Xbox controller input, frame rate and RenderQueues.

 As such this version of pacman supports Xbox controllers, I am using [this](https://github.com/360Controller/360Controller/releases)